heng2j/multigrid/HW1.md

 You have the option of running the code either on Google Colab or on your local machine.

-1. **Local Setup:** If you choose to run locally, you will need to install MuJoCo and some Python packages.
+1. **Local Setup:** If you choose to run locally, you will need to install some Python packages.
 Refer to [INSTALLATION.md](INSTALLATION.md) for instructions.
 2. **Google Colab:** The initial sections of the notebook will install all required dependencies.
 You can try out the Colab option by clicking the badge below:

     [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](#)